SIMP4Charli/SIMP4Charli/README.md

 - 👀 I’m interested in pokemon
 - 🌱 I’m currently learning javascript & html
 - 💞️ I’m looking to collaborate on pokemon fan games
 - 📫 How to reach me-Email.
-I wont be on much durring school hours.
+I wont be on much during school hours.

 <!---
 SIMP4Charli/SIMP4Charli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.